acumos/face-privacy-filter/docs/tutorials/demonstration.rst

 This web page sample allows the user to submit an image to a face detection and a face pixelation service in serial progression.

-* ***Image Copyrights May Apply*** - the included sample videos may carry additional copyright restrictions and are not meant for public resale or consumption.

 Browser Interaction
 ===================